 (C) Nondiscriminatory Membership.
 A judge should not hold membership in any organization that practices invidious discrimination on the basis of race, sex, religion, or national origin.

 Canon 2A.
 An appearance of impropriety occurs when reasonable minds, with knowledge of all the relevant circumstances disclosed by a reasonable inquiry, would conclude that the judge’s honesty, integrity, impartiality, temperament, or fitness to serve as a judge is impaired.
-Public confidence in the judiciary is eroded by irresponsible or improper conduct by judges.
+Public confidence in the judiciary is eroded by irresponsible or improper conduct by judges, including harassment and other inappropriate workplace behavior.
 A judge must avoid all impropriety and appearance of impropriety.
 This prohibition applies to both professional and personal conduct.
 A judge must expect to be the subject of constant public scrutiny and accept freely and willingly restrictions that might be viewed as burdensome by the ordinary citizen.
 Because it is not practicable to list all prohibited acts, the prohibition is necessarily cast in general terms that extend to conduct by judges that is harmful although not specifically mentioned in the Code.
 Actual improprieties under this standard include violations of law, court rules, or other specific provisions of this Code.

 Canon 2B.
 Testimony as a character witness injects the prestige of the judicial office into the proceeding in which the judge testifies and may be perceived as an official testimonial.
 A judge should discourage a party from requiring the judge to testify as a character witness except in unusual circumstances when the demands of justice require.
 This Canon does not create a privilege against testifying in response to an official summons.